 - Banana Extract - Since this recipe only uses one real banana, I like to add a little banana extract to amp up the banana flavor.
 I don't usually like the fake banana flavor that extracts usually have, but I've found that when combined with real banana, the fake flavor isn't noticeable at all.
 If you don't want to use banana extract feel free to leave it out, just be aware that the end result won't have as strong of a banana flavor.

-- Banana - If you don't want to use a real banana, you can substitute about 60 grams of pure pumpkin and an additional 1-2 tsp of banana extract in the pancakes and just an additional 1 tsp of banana extract in the topping.
+- Banana - If you don't want to use a real banana, you can substitute about 60 grams of pure pumpkin and an additional 1-2 teaspoon of banana extract in the pancakes and just an additional 1 teaspoon of banana extract in the topping.

-- Brown Sugar Substitute - I don't recommend substituting this if at all possible, but in a pinch, you can substitute any granular sweetener plus 1-2 tsp of molasses.
+- Brown Sugar Substitute - I don't recommend substituting this if at all possible, but in a pinch, you can substitute any granular sweetener plus 1-2 teaspoon of molasses.

 My favorite brand for the brown sugar substitute and the sugar-free maple syrup is Lakanto.